 \section{Introduction}

-The notion of experiment is a key component of the scientific process.
-Intuitively, experiments link the values of some unknown property of the world to the outcomes of the experiment.
+The notion of an experiment is a key component of the scientific process.
+Experiments link the values of some unknown property of the world to the outcomes of the experiment.
 Performing an experiment provides \emph{information}.
-Here we construct a general language for defining experiments, the information contained therein and means to qualitatively and quantitatively compare experiments.
+We construct a general language for defining experiments, the information contained therein, and means to qualitatively and quantitatively compare experiments.
 Information will be seen to be governed by transformation, the information present explained by those transformations that render it untouched.
 Mathematically, the study of transformations is a subset of category theory.
-Therefore we make allusions to this theory where appropriate, showing where some constructions in statistics can be seen as general constructions in category theory. \\ \\ These ideas are hardly new, and we lean heavily on great thinkers of times passed.
-We do argue that the \emph{presentation} of the ideas is novel, modern and concise.
-Of course we also offer some new results.
+Therefore, we make allusions to this theory where appropriate, showing where some constructions in statistics can be seen as general constructions in category theory. \\ \\ These ideas are hardly new, and we lean heavily on great thinkers of the past.
+We argue that \emph{presentation} of the ideas is novel, modern, and concise.
+Of course, we also offer some new results.
 The novel contributions of this paper are:

-\begin{enumerate} \item A new, general data processing inequality. \item A bias variance decomposition for canonical losses. \item Streamlined proofs of the Blackwell-Sherman-Stein and Randomization Theorems. \item Means to calculate deficiency via linear programming. \end{enumerate} While our ultimate goal is the comparison of experiments, we also provide results on the representation of loss functions, section \ref{Optimal Decisions}.
-The results in this section have appeared previously as appendix C of \cite{JMLR:v18:16-315}.
+\begin{enumerate} \item A new general data-processing inequality. \item A bias variance decomposition for canonical losses. \item Streamlined proofs of the Blackwell-Sherman-Stein and Randomization Theorems. \item Means to calculate deficiency via linear programming. \end{enumerate} While our ultimate goal is the comparison of experiments, in section \ref{Optimal Decisions} we also provide results on the representation of loss functions.
+The results in this section have appeared previously, as Appendix C of \citep{JMLR:v18:16-315}.
 We include them here for completeness.